 The State is required to address its Analysis of Impediments to Fair Housing (AI) within each CAPER report.
-West Virginia published its original AI in 1998 and due to the age of the State of West Virginia's AI, and in anticipation of HUD's transition to a new Assessment of Fair Housing (AFH), the State completed an interim update to the AI in 2022.
+West Virginia published its original AI in 1998 and due to the age of the State of West Virginia's AI, and in anticipation of HUD's transition to a new Assessment of Fair Housing (AFH), the State completed an interim update to the AI in 2023.

-Through the 2022 update the Analysis of Impediments to Fair Housing, the State of West Virginia determined it necessary to keep all previously identified impediments which include the following:
+Through the 2023 update the Analysis of Impediments to Fair Housing, the State of West Virginia determined it necessary to keep all previously identified impediments which include the following:

-- Discrimination in Rental Housing: The WVHDF, WVDED and the Human Rights Commission typically conducted trainings and provide outreach to alleviate this impediment.
-Unfortunately, due to the on-going challenges associated with the COVID-19 Pandemic, the State has had limited capacity to provide such services and was unable to provide or participate in Fair Housingtraining events.
-With that said, the WVHRC hosted a virtual Fair Housing Training on April 29th, 2022 and focused on discrimination and sexual harassment in housing, and ADA compliance in housing. - Housing Brokerage Services: The WV Association of Realtors and the WV Real Estate Commission train real estate professionals in Fair Housing, Cultural Diversity and Ethics.
-The WVDED and WVDHF continue to stress the importance of Fair Housing during all communication in preparation for the reinstatement of Affirmatively Further Fair Housing (AFFH). - Resistance to Low-Income Housing Development: Public meetings for the FY2022 Action Plan included discussions related to Fair Housing and the Al. WVHDF also integrates Fair Housing into the LIHTCP, HOME, and HTF through mandatory fair housing marketing plans. - Lack of understanding by project administrators, local governments, architects, contractors, and citizens of the Accessibility Requirements in the Fair Housing Amendments Act of 1988: Training is conducted with each grantee and subrecipient through meetings and formal events.
+- Discrimination in Rental Housing: The WVHDF, WVDED and the Human Rights Commission typically conduct trainings and provide outreach to alleviate this impediment.
+The WVHRC hosted a Fair Housing Conference on April 27th, 2023 and focused on discrimination and sexual harassment in housing, and ADA compliance in housing. - Housing Brokerage Services: The WV Association of Realtors and the WV Real Estate Commission train real estate professionals in Fair Housing, Cultural Diversity and Ethics.
+The WVDED and WVDHF continue to stress the importance of Fair Housing during all communication in preparation for the reinstatement of Affirmatively Further Fair Housing (AFFH). - Resistance to Low-Income Housing Development: Public meetings for the FY2023 Action Plan included discussions related to Fair Housing and the AI.
+WVHDF also integrates Fair Housing into the LIHTCP, HOME, and HTF through mandatory fair housing marketing plans. - Lack of understanding by project administrators, local governments, architects, contractors, and citizens of the Accessibility Requirements in the Fair Housing Amendments Act of 1988: Training is conducted with each grantee and subrecipient through meetings and formal events.
 Specifically, Fair Housing is addressed with subrecipients during time of application, during implementation meetings, and throughout the program year to ensure all Fair Housing requirements are met.
 Additionally, each grantee's Fair Housing Plan is reviewed in detail and technical assistance is provided as needed. - Lack of affordable housing in West Virginia: The partner agencies have leveraged available funding to create and maintain more than 1,000 units of affordable housing. - Lack of transitional and permanent supportive housing for homeless persons and families in West Virginia: Annual funding is maximized to support existing housing and adds units through the CoC process. - Barriers that zoning and land use can present to the construction or rehabilitation of affordable housing: The WVDED continues to support initiatives to improve land development, planning and zoning through the Mountain State Land Use Academy and other initiatives. - Reports of sexual harassment in rental housing: The State will produce educational materials and information that will be distributed across the State to publicize the existence of this issue and provide tenants with contact information to appropriate resources.